ursatile/css4eng/301-styling-forms-and-fields.md

 ---
 Forms are the fundamental building blocks of interactive web applications.
 Everything we've looked at so far has been static content: users can scroll, click, and navigate around our content, but they're not really interacting with it.

-The first iteration of HTML forms included a basic set of elements:
+The first iteration of HTML forms included a basic set of input types:

 {% iframe basic-html-form-elements.html %}

+HTML5 (which rolled out gradually from 2007-2014) introduced a whole bunch of new form types, but all of these are fundamentally different ways to submit a string:

+{% iframe html5-form-elements.html %}